TonyKaravasilev/CryptoMananaDocs/docs/secure-data-services.md

 ### [](#the-randomness-source){:.book_mark}The Randomness Source ###

 &nbsp;&nbsp;&nbsp;&nbsp;Every component of this type has one mandatory dependency that is a data generator primitive.
-By default, The randomness source is by default the most secure available via the `\CryptoManana\Randomness\CryptoRandom` primitive, but it can be changes via the `setRandomGenerator()` method.
+By default, the randomness source by default is the most secure available via the `\CryptoManana\Randomness\CryptoRandom` primitive, but it can be changed via the `setRandomGenerator()` method.
 Here is a list of all available methods
 available:

 ```php